xomicloud/javascript/README.md

 npm install
 node ./bin/main.js
 ```
-The application will now be available at the following address:
+It will now be available at the following address:

 * http://localhost:8080

 Note that the first time you run the application, you will immediately be redirected to Xomi's authentication portal and will have to create a Xomi account.
-This account is associated with the client you have just created and is nothing to do with your Xomi account.
+This account is associated with the client you have just created and is entirely separate from your Xomi account.

 ## Contact